Paddle Notes: Often the crow of a soaring bird is

 closed in the winter due to snow.
 Sugar Pine

-Reservoirs warm waters and nice beachs make this
+Reservoirs warm waters and nice beaches make this

 popular destination in the summer months.